Cosmo Duff-Gordon: Later life and legacy

-Sir Cosmo Duff-Gordon continued in his social and sporting interests in Scotland and later in London, where he lived at 5, Alfred Place, South Kensington.
+Sir Cosmo Duff-Gordon continued in his social and sporting interests in Scotland and later in London, where he lived at 5 Alfred Place in London.

 He was estranged from his wife from 1915 until his death, although they never divorced and remained friends.
 He died on 20 April 1931 of natural causes and is buried at Brookwood Cemetery, Woking, Surrey.
 His wife died exactly four years later, on 20 April 1935.

 Sir Cosmo and Lady Duff-Gordon were portrayed by the actors Martin Jarvis and Rosalind Ayres, themselves a married couple, in the 1997 film Titanic.
-In that film there is also an indirect reference to the alleged bribe that Sir Cosmo gave to officer Murdoch, when Cal Hockley gives Murdoch some money for a place on a lifeboat, although it was to be in vain; Murdoch later threw Hockley's money back at him and rejected the bribe, and Hockley eventually escapes aboard a Collapsible lifeboat with a lost child.
-In the 2012 ITV mini-series Titanic the couple was portrayed by Simon Paisley Day and Sylvestra Le Touzel.
+In that film there is also an indirect reference to the alleged bribe that Sir Cosmo gave to officer Murdoch, when a fictional character gives Murdoch some money for a place on a lifeboat.
+In the 2012 ITV mini-series Titanic the couple were portrayed by Simon Paisley Day and Sylvestra Le Touzel.

 In 2012 a box of documents and letters concerning the Titanic sinking belonging to the Duff-Gordons was rediscovered at the London office of Veale Wasbrough Vizards, the legal firm that merged with Tweedies, who represented the couple.
 Amongst the papers was a rebuttal of the evidence given against them at the Board of Trade inquiry, and an inventory of Lady Duff-Gordon's possessions that were lost, the total value listed as £3,208 3s 6d.
 In one letter Sir Cosmo complains: "There seems to be a feeling of resentment against any English man being saved....The whole pleasure of having been saved is quite spoilt by the venomous attacks they made at first in the papers.
 This, I suppose, was because I refused to see any reporter."

 Despite the official vindication by the Board of Trade inquiry, public suspicion that the Duff-Gordons had acted selfishly tainted the couple for the remainder of their lives.